ChrisPendergraftSF/Badhats/README.md

 - Searchable Interface
 - Supports over 6 million Changing Addresses daily
-- Can be deployed via Gradle/EB to AWS with a node of XML in the POM.xml
+- Can be deployed via Gradle/EB to AWS with a node of json via Docker.
+- Reccomended that you use docker-content via docker cli to manage deploy, but will work as standalone JAR or WAR
 ## Features

 - Imports over 6 million addresses in less than 4 minutes